arpit456jain/DSA-Path-And-Important-Questions/README.md

 # DSA-Path-And-Important-Questions
-I am planning to add a beginner friendly path for my Juniors to Learn DSA
+I am planning to add a beginner friendly path for my Juniors to Learn DSA easily

 Are you a Newbie in programming and want to dive deep into it?